impaler/Omni-Components/README.md

 The code here is a WIP

 A multi-platform ui haxe nme framework with a focus on creating easy themes and styles.
-This repo is in active development with an aim for to support html5, cpp (Desktop/Mobile), neko and flash nme targets.
+Omni Components uses simple haxe classes to for creating themes and guis programatically.

+Themes can make use of inheritance and be created dynamically more easily.
+See the BaseTheme.hx Class for the theme custom ones can extend or replace.

 ------------